Allow me to introduce myself.

 Our daughter was born in 1995 as I was finishing RTS.
 Our little family moved back to Texas for several months, but we returned to Orlando in the Spring of 1996.
 I began working at Ligonier Ministries in March of 1996 and became a member of St. Andrews Chapel when it was founded in 1997.
 In 2001, our son was born.
 During that same year, I finished the work for a PhD at Whitefield Theological Seminary.
 Several years after I began work at Ligonier, I became part of the editorial team for Tabletalk magazine.
 Then in late 2007, I was asked to help lay the groundwork for Reformation Bible College.
 I began serving at RBC as a professor when the doors opened in 2011.
 I continue to serve there today.
+(I should note that although I work for Ligonier Ministries, the postings on this site are my own and do not necessarily reflect the views of Ligonier Ministries.)
 In December 2017, our first granddaughter was born.

 I have published a handful of books on topics such as eschatology, sola scriptura, and the Lord’s Supper.
 I have contributed chapters to a few other books.
 My goal in all of my writing, whether in books, Tabletalk articles, or this blog is to point people to Jesus Christ.